 Enter your deduction for contributions to employee pension, profit-sharing, or annuity plans.
-If the plan included you as a self-employed person, see the instructions for Schedule C (Form 1040), line 19, on page C-3.
+If the plan included you as a self-employed person, see the instructions for Schedule C (Form 1040), line 19, on page C-5.

 If you rented or leased vehicles, machinery, or equipment, enter on line 26a the business portion of your rental cost.
 But if you leased a vehicle for a term of 30 days or more, you may have to reduce your deduction by an inclusion amount.
-For details, see the instructions for Schedule C (Form 1040), line 20a, on page C-4.
+For details, see the instructions for Schedule C (Form 1040), lines 20a and 20b, on page C-5.